Guilt vs. Shame Explained

 Here at Atlanta Wellness Collective, we want to help.
 To talk to someone about counseling, contact us or request an appointment today.

-This blog post was written by Jonathan Smith, LPC.
+This blog post was written by Jonathan Smith.

 Disclaimer: This blog is not intended to substitute professional therapeutic advice.
 Talk with your healthcare provider about your health concerns and before starting or stopping therapies.
 No content on this site, regardless of date, should ever be used as a substitute for direct professional advice from your doctor or other qualified clinician.